 Disputes Between Spouse and Children from Previous Marriage

-When you’re considering all of these factors for the people you love, it’s important to have a Personal Family Lawyer® who can help you look at the reality of what will happen if you become incapacitated or when you die.
+When you are considering all of these factors for the people you love, it’s important to have a lawyer who can help you look at the reality of what will happen if you become incapacitated or when you die.
 With the complexities of modern families, it’s better to know than to leave it to the law or a court to provide.
 That way, not only do the people you love get the assets that you want them to receive, but you may also be saving them from years of legal conflict.
 Just give us a call and we’ll help you review your options.

-This article is a service of Reflections Life Planning LLC, Personal Family Lawyer®.
-We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
+This article is a service of Reflections Life Planning LLC.
+We do not just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Family Wealth Planning Session,™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
 You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.